cpanel/elevate/docs-website-src/content/_index.md

 Before updating, please check that you met all the pre requirements:

-* You will need to have console access available to your machine
+* You will need some kind of interactive shell access as the root user.
+  * Having more than one form available is **strongly** recommended, in case a problem during the upgrade prevents use of the primary access method.
+  * Examples of acceptable forms of access include:
+    * root SSH access to the system itself,
+    * direct physical console access,
+    * IPMI remote console access,
+    * access to the virtual console through the hypervisor, or
+    * use of a custom system which is based on one of these methods and is made available by your server provider.
-* You should back up your server before attempting this upgrade
+* You should back up your server before attempting this upgrade.
+The upgrade process tries to detect conditions which will result in a broken system should the process proceed, but this is not perfect.
+  * We strongly recommend that this backup take the form of a whole-system image or snapshot.
+    * Recovery in this case consists of reloading the system from that image or snapshot, like any other restoration from backup under such a system.
+  * Backups only in the form of individual cPanel accounts will protect data managed by cPanel but **will not** protect programs or data not managed by cPanel or allow you to minimize downtime in case of catastrophic failure which results from the upgrade process.
+The cPanel Backup system is an example of this kind of system.
+    * Recovery in this case consists of wiping the existing system, installing the target operating system, installing cPanel on the new operating system, rebuilding all system customizations in a way that is compatible with the new operating system, and restoring the cPanel accounts from the backup.
+    * If this is your only backup option, and uptime is a critical consideration, we recommend performing a migration to a new system using the [Transfer Tool](https://docs.cpanel.net/whm/transfers/transfer-tool/) instead of upgrading in-place using ELevate, as this will give you more control over the transition in the event of a failure.
+  * If you do not know how much of your system your backup service covers, contact the provider of that service for further information.
 * Ensure your server is up to date: `yum update`
-* Ensure you are using the last stable version of cPanel & WHM
+* Ensure you are using the last stable version of cPanel & WHM.
-* Use a version of MySQL/MariaDB compliant with Almalinux 8.
+* Use a version of MySQL/MariaDB compliant with the target distro.
+* In case of issues during the upgrade process, [write down the information needed to open a support request with cPanel](https://docs.cpanel.net/knowledge-base/technical-support-services/how-to-open-a-technical-support-ticket/#support-request-requirements), since this informaton may become unavailable from the system itself.

 Additional checks can be performed by [downloading the script](#download-the-elevate-cpanel-script) and then [running pre-checks](#pre-upgrade-checks).